North Carolina Symphony

-NCS’s headquarters venue is the spectacular Meymandi Concert Hall at the Duke Energy Center for the Performing Arts in downtown Raleigh.
-The Symphony’s service across the state includes series in Chapel Hill, Fayetteville, New Bern, Southern Pines and Wilmington, as well as Summerfest concerts at the outdoor Koka Booth Amphitheatre in Cary.
+NCS’s state headquarters venue is the spectacular Meymandi Concert Hall at the Martin Marietta Center for the Performing Arts in downtown Raleigh.
+The Symphony’s service across the state includes series in Chapel Hill, Wilmington, New Bern, Southern Pines and Fayetteville, as well as the Summerfest series at its summer home, the outdoor Koka Booth Amphitheatre in Cary.
 NCS brings some of the world’s greatest talents to N.C. and embraces home-state artists from classical musicians to bluegrass bands, creating live music experiences distinctive to N.C.
 NCS is dedicated to giving voice to new art and has presented more than 50 U.S. or world premieres in its history.